DigiAli/challenges/README.md

 Drop me an e-mail if you manage to solve any of them I would really like to hear from you and how far you got on solving them.

+# Need Support or think you solved it?
 /k\ /e\ /i\ /t\ /h\ /.\ /s\ /m\ /i\ /t\ /h\ /@\ /u\ /n\ /s\ /e\ /e\ /n\ /.\ /i\ /s\

+# Pizza and Beer donations...
+BTC :13oo9b7AYQYWsuFaMbQkkQr28UV8cmNzqa